router-protocol/router-chain-docs/docs/validators/running-a-validator/on-devnet/run-a-sentry-node.md

 <details>
 <summary><b>Step 1.3) Prepare configuration to join the devnet</b></summary>

-Validators need to update the default configuration using Devnet's genesis file and application config file, as well as configure their persistent peers with a seed node.
+Validators need to update the default configuration using devnet's genesis file and application config file, as well as configure their persistent peers with a seed node.

 ```bash
 git clone https://github.com/router-protocol/network-config